7.3 Bowel Elimination

 • Ensure call bell is nearby and bedpan or commode is available and close by.

-• Client may need assistance depending; refer to care plan.
+• Client may need assistance; refer to care plan.

-If suppository is a laxative or stool softener, patient will require a bedpan/commode or close proximity to toilet.
+If suppository is a laxative or stool softener, client will require a bedpan/commode or close proximity to toilet.

 14. Document procedure as per agency policy and include client’s tolerance of administration.
 Timely and accurate documentation promotes client safety.